Tropical surface singularities: The classification

 The tropicalisation of the singular point will then be contained in the plane segment dual to the circuit.
 This segment will be unbounded, but it has two vertices $A$ and $B$ which are dual the polytopes $\Delta_A$ and $\Delta_B$.
 Moreover, if we consider the lines through the line segments which are dual to $\conv(m_a,m_b,m_c,m_d)$ and $\conv(m_a,m_b,m_c,m_f)$ respectively, then these will intersect in a point $C$ which is dual to the polytope $\conv(m_a,m_b,m_c,m_d,m_f)$ which is not part of the subdivision.
 Anyway, if we assign to the points $A$, $B$, and $C$ as weights the lattice area of the corresponding triangle in $\pi(\Delta)$, e.g.\ $B$ gets as weight the lattice area $\alpha''$ of $\conv\big((0,0),(0,1),(\alpha'',1)\big)$, and if we moreover consider the weight of $C$ negatively, since $C$ lies outside the plane segment, then the tropicalisation of the singular point is the weighted sum of $A$, $B$, and $C$.
 In the normal form a simple computation gives $A=(-u,u,0)$, $B=(0,u,0)$ and $C=(-u,(1+\alpha'')\cdot u,0)$, and

 We could thus interpret the tropicalisation of the singular point as a \emph{virtual weighted barycenter} of the virtual triangle $ABC$.
-In our classification we need not consider the Case (b) in \ref{prop:classification(E)2}, since there the weight class $C$ in $\Trop(\Ker(A))$ corresponding to this situtation is defective because $\Span(C)$ intersects the lineality space in the vector corresponding to the $y$-coordinates of the point configuration (see also Remark \ref{rem:defective}).
+In our classification we need not consider the Case (b) in \ref{prop:classification(E)2}, since there the weight class $C$ in $\Trop(\Ker(A))$ corresponding to this situation is defective because $\Span(C)$ intersects the lineality space in the vector corresponding to the $y$-coordinates of the point configuration.

 The Case (c) in Proposition \ref{prop:classification(E)2} differs from Case (a) by the fact that the points $A$, $B$, and $C$ all coincide, and that the plane segment corresponding to the circuit has only one vertex.
 However, it remains true that the tropicalisation of the singular point is the weighted sum of $A$, $B$, and $C$.